 ‘Harmon’ Iris (Iris reticulate)

 Adding a touch of wild blue or purple shades, the ‘Harmony’ Iris does best when planted in larger clumps.
 It can be easily overshadowed by larger plants if they are spread out too far.
 They tend to be short and lower to the ground.
 When they bloom, there will be a blanket of rich color in the garden’s bed.

 If there’s any worry of deer, this flower will be just fine.
 They’re deer resistant, and they love the sunlight.
 Plant them in moist, well-drained soil with plenty of sunshine to warm their roots.

 Daffodils are a staple of spring for any garden.
-They are tough and jovial all at the same time.
-Their bright yellow trumpet blooms are not to palatable to deer, but humans will bask in their beauty as they bloom over and over each year.
+They are sturdy and jovial all at the same time.
+Their bright yellow trumpet blooms are not too palatable to deer, but humans will bask in their beauty as they bloom over and over each year.

 Daffodils have been said to be even more versatile of a plant than tulips.
 They are well known for their ability to thrive among many other perennials.
 They may die off a bit earlier than some of the other perennials in the garden, but they’ll blend nicely into the ground.

 Every spring flower garden needs a brilliant explosion of red among the varied display of its fellow perennial bloomers.
 The scarlet blooms of the Red Dragon flower will easily fill that role.
 They have an elegant wildflower look to them and are set in a thick bushel of greenery at the base of their long stalks.
 They are also great for attracting beautiful butterflies to the garden.Shop our garden store.

 Our Proud Nursery Sponsor - Plant America.
 Org